 Around 47 hectares of land around the Bogor Palace were used as the first land for botanical gardens.
 Reinwardt became his first director from 1817 to 1822.
 He used this opportunity to collect plants and seeds from other parts of the archipelago.
 Bogor soon became the center of agricultural and horticultural development in Indonesia.
 At present it is estimated that around 900 live plants are planted in this garden.

+In the colonial era, when during the dry season in Java, Bogor was the capital of Indonesia during the British occupation under the leadership of Stamford Raffles.
+Bogor is famous for its Botanical Gardens bordering the State Palace, covering an area of 87 hectares, and there are thousands of types of plants from all over the world.
 In the Dutch Era (1817-1945 and 1948-1952), it was the "Golden Age" for research, and in the early 1900s with the discovery of auxins and mycorrhizae, then innovations in economic botany resulted in an increase in wealth for the Dutch Government with the development of plantations for agro-industry for exotic species namely oil palm, rubber, coffee, tea, quinine and tobacco.

 Awareness of nature and environmental conservation must continue to be pursued by all components of the nation, with the hope that conservation can become collective awareness and real action.
 This is inseparable from the many potentials that Indonesia has with its natural wealth which makes Indonesia dubbed as a mega biodiversity country.
 One of the efforts to increase conservation awareness is through the Java Private Tour Edutourism activity which contains education in the Bogor Botanical Gardens area which is one of the fortresses of environmental conservation, and from a scientific perspective the Bogor Botanical Gardens are the Mother of Experiential Natural Science, the Botanical Gardens are one of the faces of Indonesia in conservation in the field of life sciences which of course makes the City of Bogor as one of the favorite Edutourism destinations in Indonesia and one of the best Botanical Gardens in the world in the field of tropical plant conservation and research environmental, education and tourism.
 Bogor Botanical Gardens has a long history, both in the history of science, nature conservation, as well as local wisdom and culture, so of course the dimensions of knowledge are becoming wider.
 In this place also born natural scientists with various experiments, starting in the colonial era until now.